 2. Commodity-based Money

-This draws its value from a commodity but doesn’t involve handling the commodity on a regular basis.
-The notes don’t have physical value but can be exchanged for the commodity it is backed by.
+This draws its value from a commodity but doesn’t involve handling the commodity regularly.
+The notes don’t have tangible value but can be exchanged for the commodity it is backed by.
 For example, the US Dollar used to draw its value on gold.
 This was known as the Gold Standard.

 3. Fiat Money